Sonnet 146

 That smoldering peace that follows courtship’s war;

-When aphrodisia is quite razed to dust
+When aphrodisia is but razed to dust

-So dawns that armistice that heaven endorsed
+So dawns that armistice that heaven blessed—

 Two sparring hearts now in alliance pledged;

-‘Neath eyes of god, fidelity enforced;
+‘Neath eyes of god, fidelity confessed;

-Into that loving cup, sweet passion wedged.
+Into that love shared cup, their passion gently wedged.

 But true love thrives, and from lust’s ashes rise,